openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

    if statement
    conditional expression

-In cases like this, the smart compiler can deduce the smart type of an entity without requiring unnecessary casting conversions (see :ref:`Cast Expressions`).
+In like cases, the smart compiler can deduce the smart type of an entity without requiring unnecessary casting conversions (see :ref:`Cast Expressions`).